mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Rating

 The rating will be displayed as a five-star bar, with some percentage of it colored according to the actual rating.
 This can be done with two simple, overlapping QML Images: draw five empty stars first, then over them, draw filled ones according to the rating.
+Kind of like a progress bar, except we're using stars for filling.

-First, I draw two image for the stars, the empty one and the filled.
+First, I draw two image for the stars, an empty one and a filled.
 Both have square size and transparent background.
 I create a new directory (eg. `assets`) in my theme folder and put them there.

 star_empty.svg | star_filled.svg
 :---: | :----: